 Compact laminate is a go-to material for high traffic environments.
 Suitable for many applications, this material is both durable and appealing.

 Compact laminate is a high-pressure structural laminate built by dipping multiple layers of kraft paper in resin and drying it.
 These layers are then baked between the laminated top and bottom sheets.
-The process of polymerisation fuses the layers together, creating a solid-core panel that is strong, supporting, water-resistant and requires low maintenance.
+Similarly, the process of polymerisation fuses the layers, creating a solid-core panel that is strong, supporting, water-resistant and requires low maintenance.